Skip to content

 In This Blog, You’ll Learn

-→ When insurers should use OCR, IDP, or a hybrid approach
+→ When insurers should use OCR, IDP, or a hybrid approach based on use case and scale

 This is a practical deep dive into how modern claims automation actually works, starting at the moment trust is first tested.